SabahatJK/fintech-case-study/README.md

     * Radar
     Stripe Radar is a tool that uses adaptable machine learning to fight fraud and increase the conversion rate of transactions using the Stripe network.
 It is offered as built-in, with no additional set up.
 Radar helps to distinguish fraudsters from legitimate customers and applies Dynamic 3D Secure to high-risk payments.
     * Sigma
     Stripe Sigma is an analytical tool that makes transactional data available within an interactive SQL environment in the Dashboard.
-Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<sup>[(Stripe Radar)](https://stripe.com/docs/radar)</sup>
+Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<sup><a href="#6">[6]</a></sup>

     *Dashboard:
     Stripe Dashboard offers a user interface to manage and configure the Stripe account.
-It is used to manages payments and refunds, respond to disputes, monitor integration, and more. <sup>[(Stripe Dashboard)](https://stripe.com/docs/dashboard)</sup>
+It is used to manages payments and refunds, respond to disputes, monitor integration, and more..<sup><a href="#7">[7]</a></sup>

-    * Atlas
+    *Atlas
     Stripe  Atlas is a platform that offers a seamless and safe way to launch a company in the U.S (Delaware) from anywhere in the globe.
 With just $500, a company can be formed, with no lengthy paperwork, legal complexity, and numerous fees. <sup>[(Stripe Atlas)](https://stripe.com/atlas)</sup><sup> [(Stripe Atlas Docs)](https://stripe.com/docs/atlas)</sup>
     * Climate
     With Stripe Climate, customers can direct a fraction of their revenue to help scale emerging carbon removal technologies in just a few clicks.
 Join a growing group of ambitious businesses changing the course of carbon removal. <sup>[(Stripe Climate)](https://stripe.com/climate)</sup>